Admissions Review

 Ivy Plus / HYPSM / T20

-Ivy Plus, HYPSM, and T20 are informal tier labels Korean families use for the most selective US universities — the 8 Ivy League schools plus a short list of equally elite non-Ivy institutions.
+Ivy Plus, HYPSM, and T20 are informal tier labels for the most selective US universities: the 8 Ivy League schools plus a short list of equally elite non-Ivy institutions.

 Spike vs Well-Rounded

-In US college admissions, 'spike' refers to a student who has gone exceptionally deep in one area or skill, while 'well-rounded' refers to a student who has built broad strengths across many areas — and at the most selective US universities since the late 2010s, spikes are increasingly favored over well-rounded applicants.
+In US college admissions, 'spike' refers to a student who has gone exceptionally deep in one area or skill, while 'well-rounded' refers to a student with broad strengths across many areas.
+At the most selective US universities since the late 2010s, spikes are increasingly favored over well-rounded applicants.

 Activity List (10-slot)

-The Activity List is the section of the Common Application where students list their extracurricular activities, work, and other commitments — strictly limited to 10 entries with 150 characters per description and 50 characters per role title, forcing applicants to prioritize what to include.
+The Activity List is the Common Application section where students list extracurricular activities, work, and other commitments.
+It is limited to 10 entries with 150 characters per description and 50 characters per role title.

 Extracurricular Activities

-Extracurricular activities (often abbreviated 'ECs' or 'extracurriculars') are anything a high school student does outside required academic coursework — clubs, sports, arts, jobs, volunteer work, personal projects, family responsibilities — and they form one of the four pillars of US college admissions evaluation alongside grades, test scores, and essays.
+Extracurricular activities ('ECs' or 'extracurriculars') are anything a high school student does outside required academic coursework: clubs, sports, arts, jobs, volunteer work, personal projects, family responsibilities.
+They form one of the four pillars of US college admissions alongside grades, test scores, and essays.

 Reach, Target, and Safety Schools